 Frequently Asked Questions

-The 2020 Festival dates are: Monday 27th July - Friday 7th August
+The Sheep Festival dates are: Monday 26th July - Friday 6th August 2021

-There are daily flights and a twice-weekly ferry service to North Ronaldsay from mainland Orkney.
+There are daily flights (Kirkwall Airport) and a twice-weekly ferry service to North Ronaldsay from mainland Orkney.

-There are various ways to get to mainland Orkney.
-There are frequent flights from major cities to Kirkwall airport (Mainland Orkney) and a ferry service from Thurso or Gills Bay or Aberdeen, again to Mainland Orkney.
+There are various ways to get to Mainland Orkney, with frequent flights from major cities to Kirkwall Airport, and a ferry service from Thurso, Gills Bay or Aberdeen.

 The following links will help you plan your journey: